• Plant Nutrition

 Get Nutrient Application Timing Right

 All 17 macronutrients and micronutrients are essential to crop growth and production.
-But remember that the right nutrient needs to be used on the right crop at the right time.
+But remember, the right nutrient needs to be used on the right crop at the right time.
 Work with your agronomist to prepare a comprehensive nutrient plan that allows you to target nutrient applications when the plant can use it the most.

 For example, the most optimal time to apply foliar potassium (K) is during reproductive growth stages.
 Typically, this means applying a product like MAX-IN® K along with your tassel fungicide.
 NutriSolutions® tissue test results have consistently shown K deficiencies in 67% of V14-V18 corn samples and 75% of R1-R3 soybean samples.1 Providing an extra nutritional boost to meet some of that K demand at fungicide timing has been shown to help with later season grain fill and nutrient uptake.